postmanlabs/labs-docs/v6/enterprise/sso/saml_in_azure_ad.md

 warning: false
 ---

-The steps in this topic tell you how to configure a custom SAML application fin Azure AD.
+The steps in this topic tell you how to configure a custom SAML application in Azure AD.

 ### Configuration